udapi/udapi-python/README.md

 ```

 ## Install Udapi for users
-This is similar to the above, but installs Udapi to the standard (user) Python paths.
+This is similar to the above, but installs Udapi from PyPI to the standard (user) Python paths.
 ```
-pip3 install --user --upgrade git+https://github.com/udapi/udapi-python.git
+pip3 install --user --upgrade udapi
 ```
 Try `udapy -h` to check it is installed correctly.
 If it fails, make sure your `PATH` includes the directory where `pip3` installed the `udapy` script.